Shared Folders

 - Use the guest's

-application to mount the requested host folder to the requested guest path, piping data between it and the host'ssftp-server
+sshfsapplication to mount the requested host folder to the requested guest path, piping data between it and the host'ssftp-server

 Requirements

-directly runs the host's sftp server, it searches various standard
+Because transient directly runs the host's sftp server, it searches various standard

-.
+locations for sftp-server.
 If the host's server has a nonstandard name or location,

-must be used to specify either an absolute path or a
+the argument --sftp-bin-name must be used to specify either an absolute path or a

 file name that resides in the system's PATH.

-also requires that the guest image have sshfs
+transient also requires that the guest image have sshfs installed.
+To build a

-guest image with sshfs
+guest image with sshfs pre-installed, see

 Building Images